Vanda Symon: Life

 Born in Tauranga, she grew up there and then in Hawke's Bay.
 Symon calls herself "the product of a life-long love affair with books", having developed a strong love of reading at an early age.
 She has said her first books obsession was with the Berenstain Bears series of children's books – before she moved on to "camping out at the library" and a steady diet of Rosemary Sutcliff and TH White.
 The latter's The Sword in the Stone led her to a love of all things Camelot, a fascination with medieval times, and even choosing fencing as her sport.

 After high school, Symon headed south to study pharmacy at the University of Otago in Dunedin.
 She practised as a pharmacist in the community and at the local hospice until 1999.
 She started a family in 2000, and began writing full-time while looking after her children in Hawke's Bay.

 She returned to Dunedin in 2005 before her first novel was published.

 Symon is a full-time mother and writer, and also produces and hosts a monthly books-focused radio show 'Write On' on Toroa Radio (It airs live on the second Wednesday of each month on Hills AM Community Radio 1575 kHz from noon to 1:00pm), serves as the Chair of the Otago Southland Branch of the New Zealand Society of Authors, and does monthly book reviews for Dunedin Diary on Channel 9 Television.

 In 2018 Symon completed a PhD at the University of Otago, with a thesis on science in crime fiction.
+Her doctoral advisors were Natalie Medlicott, Susan Heydon, and Warwick Duncan.